10 Tips on How to Stop Foxes Invading Your Property

 Fallen apples attract foxes

-Compost heaps are another food source for foxes which they love trawling through.
-Use a secure compost bin with a lid or surround it with chicken wire to keep foxes away.
+Compost heaps are another food source foxes love to trawl through.
+Use a secure compost bin with a lid, or surround it with chicken wire, to keep foxes away.

 Sealed compost bins

-Foxes often enjoy digging up lawns in search of chafer grubs, worms and other bugs.
-Use a non-toxic lawn treatment to eliminate these pests and discourage foxes from foraging in the first place.
+Foxes often dig up lawns in search of chafer grubs, worms and other bugs.
+Treating your lawn to reduce these pests removes a key reason for foxes to forage there in the first place.

 Foxes love to nest under (or in) sheds, decking, and garages.
-Use chicken wire or steel mesh to block off access, burying it at least one foot deep so they can't dig under it.
+Use chicken wire or steel mesh to block off access, burying it at least 30cm (one foot) deep so they can't dig underneath - but check nothing is already living there first, especially during cub season.

 Chicken wire to block off potential den sites

 Foxes are surprisingly good jumpers and climbers.
-Regularly check and patch up any holes in your fencing.
-Add anti-climb spikes along the top to prevent them from climbing or jumping over.
-These measures make it harder for foxes to sneak in.
+Regularly check and patch up any holes in your fencing, and add anti-climb spikes along the top to stop them climbing or jumping over.
+These measures make it much harder for foxes to sneak in.

 Fence spikes to stop foxes climbing over

-It's essential to keep your garden neat and tidy as a cluttered garden gives foxes places to hide and build dens.
-Regularly cut the grass, clear out piles of wood, long grass, and overgrown shrubs to reduce shelter options.
+A cluttered garden gives foxes places to hide and build dens, so keeping things neat makes a real difference.
+Regularly cut the grass and clear out piles of wood, long grass, and overgrown shrubs to reduce shelter options.

 Mowing the lawn